Ticket Outlet Locations & Hours

 Ticket Donation Request Form

 Tickets for productions on multiple nights may be exchanged to an alternate night on a space-available basis.
 Tickets may not be exchanged between two different events.
 For all tickets there is an exchange fee of $2 per ticket.
 Season package holders will be charged $4 for exchanges once tickets are printed.
 All exchanges must be made at the Berry Events Center Ticket Office at least 24 hours in advance.
-Once the event has passed, tickets are invalid and cannot be exchanged.
+Once the event has passed, tickets are invalid and cannot be exchanged or refunded.

 Will call orders will be charged a fee of $2.75 per order.
 Mail orders will be charged a fee of $2.
-All web/online ticket orders will be charged a fee of $1.00 per ticket.
+All phone ticket orders will be charged a fee of $1.00 per ticket.

 Patrons with special needs

 Call the NMU Ticket Office at 906-227-1032 for seating arrangements.
 For Forest Roberts Theatre seating, call the theater directly at 906-227-2082.